- It is considered politically correct and broad-minded to state that diversity improves innovation.

 Study: Diversity and Innovation

-- (Con) “Ethnic diversity may have a negative effect on national innovation if a significant portion of a nation’s resources is used to manage inter-ethnic conflicts.
-Alesina and Ferrara (2005) explained that diversity could result in individuals giving preference to or transacting exclusively with members of their own group.”
+- (Con) “Ethnic diversity may hurt national innovation if a significant portion of a nation’s resources is used to manage inter-ethnic conflicts.
+Alesina and Ferrara (2005) explained that diversity could result in individuals giving preference to or transacting exclusively with members of their group.”

 Study: R&D Collaborations